“Hospice nurse” is often used as a catch-all term for several different professions:

 Nursing is a demanding job and can take a bite out of your personal life.
 Achieve work-life balance by choosing roles that fit your life and accommodate your schedule.

 Accelerated Job Search

 Want to avoid gaps in your schedule?
 After a physically and emotionally difficult assignment, hospice nurses often don’t have the time or energy to search out the best roles or negotiate competitive pay rates.
-As a top healthcare staffing agency in Boston, we’ll find you flexible, high-paying home cares roles that work for your schedule.
+As a top hospice staffing agency in Boston, we’ll find you flexible, high-paying home cares roles that work for your schedule.
 Find a job faster and with less hassle, allowing you to focus on patient care.

 Find a Hospice RN Job in Boston with CHN Today